-165 II.
+II.
 METHODOLOGICAL APPROACHES

-To study the significance of magnetic cues for orientation- and navigation-related hypotheses in migratory songbirds, most experimental approaches follow a common structure incorporating two steps.
+To study the significance of magnetic cues for orientationand navigation-related hypotheses in migratory songbirds, most experimental approaches follow a common structure incorporating two steps.
 The first step involves a manipulation altering the information provided by a magnetic cue that the bird might access (Fig. 2A).
 In the second step, the response of the bird to this manipulation is recorded, often in restricted environments, i.e. cage experiments, but also in free flight (Fig. 2B).
-Table S1 provides a list of magnetic-cuerelated orientation and navigation hypotheses for migratory songbirds.
+Table S1 provides a list of magnetic-cue-related orientation and navigation hypotheses for migratory songbirds.

-174 (1) Manipulation of perceived magnetic information
+(1) Manipulation of perceived magnetic information

-An altered magnetic information perception for the bird can be achieved either by (a) manipulating the cue itself, or by (b) manipulating the (hypothesised) biological sensor for magnetic perception (Fig. 2A).
+An altered magnetic information perception for the bird can be achieved either by (i) manipulating the cue itself, or by (i) manipulating the (hypothesised) biological sensor for magnetic perception (Fig. 2A).

-179 (a) Magnetic cue manipulation
+(a) Magnetic cue manipulation

-180 Strategically selected study sites and times can provide natural 'near-experimental' 181 setups to study magnetic orientation and navigation behaviour, e.g. natural magnetic anomalies caused by magnetic minerals in the Earth's crust (Alerstam, 1987; Skiles, 1985) or weather events (Able, 1982a).
+Strategically selected study sites and times can provide natural 'near-experimental' setups to study magnetic orientation and navigation behaviour, e.g. natural magnetic anomalies caused by magnetic minerals in the Earth's crust (Alerstam, 1987; Skiles, 1985) or weather events (Able, 1982a).
 As the Earth's magnetic field varies constantly with patterns occurring on a scale from decades (secular variation) to days (Bloxham & Gubbins, 1985), one can also use this natural variation for correlative studies (Benitez-Paez et al., 2021; Wynn et al., 2020, 2022a,b).

-Besides natural changes in the magnetic field, its three major components (Fig. 1) can 187 be changed artificially: (1) intensity (Fig. 1B); (2) inclination (e.g. Wiltschko et al., 1993; Fig. 188 1C, D), including the (horizontal) direction of field lines (e.g. Cochran et al., 2004; Fig. 1A; 189 see Section III); and (3) declination (e.g. Chernetsov et al., 2017, 2020; Fig. 1E, F).
-The 190 191 magnetic field can also be cancelled out, i.e. true-zero magnetic fields (Mouritsen, 1998b), or constantly moved, providing a non-specific magnetic stimulus (Elbers et al., 2017).
-Further, 192 one can imitate the magnetic field of other locations by specifically changing the components 193 194 of the magnetic field, which is called 'virtual (magnetic) displacement'.
-Virtual magnetic displacement can be applied either instantaneously (Kishkinev et al., 2015) or continuously 195 over several days/weeks, simulating a slow migration through space (Fransson et al., 2001; 196 Bulte et al., 2017).
-Nevertheless, care should be taken to select a magnetically unequivocal 197 198 virtual location, as certain combinations of magnetic properties may be repeated across the 199 globe (Schneider et al., 2023).
-Helmholtz-coils (e.g. in Wiltschko, 1968) and threedimensional Merritt-coils (Merritt, Purcell & Stroink, 1983) are used most frequently, but 200 other coil arrangements (e.g. Alldred & Scollar 4-Coil, Lee-Whiting 4-Coil, Rubens 5-Coil) 201 202 have been used as well (Kirschvink, 1992).
-As the magnetic field is only manipulated in a restricted space within the coil system (usually $<1 \text{ m}^3$), birds have to be caged.
-203 204 Alongside virtual displacement, actual physical displacement has been used for decades for navigational studies (e.g. Perdeck, 1958; Thorup et al., 2007; Holland et al., 2009; 205 Mewaldt, Cowley & Won, 1973; Mewaldt, 1964; Chernetsov, Kishkinev & Mouritsen, 206 behavioural responses related to the location change must be made carefully, as other cues, such as landscape and odour, will likely alter as well.
-During transportation, the birds may experience a gradual shift in the magnetic cues or other environmental conditions, such as timing of sunrise and sunset events.
-If they consider these shifts, they may gradually adjust their behaviour to the new conditions, so that the effects of the displacement might be less than expected.
+Besides natural changes in the magnetic field, its three major components (Fig. 1) can be changed artificially: (i) intensity (Fig. 1B); (ii) inclination (e.g. Wiltschko et al., 1993; Fig. 1C,D), including the (horizontal) direction of field lines (e.g. Cochran et al., 2004; Fig. 1A; see Section-III); and (iii) declination (e.g. Chernetsov et al., 2017, 2020; Fig. 1E,F).
+The magnetic field can also be cancelled out, i.e. true-zero magnetic fields (Mouritsen, 1998b), or constantly moved, providing a non-specific magnetic stimulus (Elbers et al., 2017).
+Further, one can imitate the magnetic field of other locations by specifically changing the components of the magnetic field, which is called 'virtual (magnetic) displacement'.
+Virtual magnetic displacement can be applied either instantaneously (Kishkinev et al., 2015) or continuously over several days/weeks, simulating a slow migration through space (Fransson et al., 2001; Bulte et al., 2017).
+Nevertheless, care should be taken to select a magnetically unequivocal virtual location, as certain combinations of magnetic properties may be repeated across the globe (Schneider et al., 2023).
+Helmholtz-coils (e.g. in Wiltschko, 1968) and three-dimensional Merritt-coils (Merritt, Purcell & Stroink, 1983) are used most frequently, but other coil arrangements (e.g. Alldred & Scollar 4-Coil, Lee-Whiting 4-Coil, Rubens 5-Coil) have been used as well (Kirschvink, 1992).
+As the magnetic field is only manipulated in a restricted space within the coil system (usually <1 m), birds have to be caged.